aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphformat/spaceafter/_index.md

 ### Remarks

-Has no effect when [`SpaceAfterAuto`](../spaceafterauto) is true.Valid values ​​range from 0 to 1584 inclusive.
+Has no effect when [`SpaceAfterAuto`](../spaceafterauto) is true.

+Valid values ​​range from 0 to 1584 inclusive.

 ### Examples